SwarmUS/esp32-boilerplate/README.md

 make
 ````

+In case of conflicts with the python interpreter for the posix buid, you can supply a path to the python interpreter.
+Simply add ``-DPython3_EXECUTABLE=/usr/bin/python3`` to the cmake command arguments

 For CLion users, since you need to source a script before running the cmake from clion, you just need to source the script before launching clion from a terminal.
 Simply run:
 ````